Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Configuring kernel parameters

-- Managing kernel headers
+- Installing kernel headers

 - Compiling the kernel and related modules

-- Compiling kernel source: Debian standard method
+- Compiling the kernel source: Standard Debian method

-- Compiling module source: Debian standard method
+- Compiling module source: Standard Debian method

-- Managing non-free hardware drivers
+- Handling non-free hardware drivers

 Virtualized Systems